jbranchaud/til/workflow/remove-pages-from-a-pdf.md

 ```

 I know I said that was the last, but I'll also throw in that, again assuming a
-two-page PDF, we could produce a PDF made up of only `:even` numbered pages
+two-page PDF, I could produce a PDF made up of only `:even` numbered pages
 relative to the defined range.

 ```bash